track02/FlagIt/README.md

 A simple web extension checklist for flag collectors.

-Download blank_flags.xpi (no flags found) or complete_flags.xpi (all flags found) and drag into browser to install.
+Use the .crx file in the Chrome folder or the .xpi file in the Firefox folder to install.

-Should work in Chrome and Firefox, any problems leave an issue.
+Should be able to just drag onto browser.

 ## TODO